quangngthanh/privacy/policy.md

-# Privacy Policy for ComposerAI Assistant
+# Privacy Policy

-Last Updated: 2025-03-26
+Last Updated: 2025-04-19

 ## Introduction
-ComposerAI Assistant ("we", "the extension") is committed to protecting your privacy.
+Extension ("we", "the extension") is committed to protecting your privacy.
 This policy explains how we handle information when you use our Chrome extension.

 ## Information Collection
 ### Information We Collect